publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch31/schII/m__us_usc_t16_s1379.md

     The Secretary may make grants to States to assist them—

-        (1) in developing programs, to be submitted for approval under subsection (b) of this section, for the conservation and management of species of marine mammals; and
+        (1) in developing programs, to be submitted for approval under subsection (b), for the conservation and management of species of marine mammals; and

         (2) in administering such programs if management authority for such species is transferred to the State under such subsection.